-- 43.1 Probationary period for Dispatchers, Community Service Officers, and Field and Evidence Technicians shall be eighteen (18) months. - 43.2 Probationary period for Property and Evidence Technicians and Police Technicians shall be twelve (12) months.
+- 43.1 Probationary period for Dispatchers, Community Service Officers, and Field and Evidence Technicians shall be eighteen (18) months, from the date of appointment in the position. - 43.2 Probationary period for Property and Evidence Technicians, Police

+Officer Trainees, and Police Technicians shall be twelve (12) months, from the date of appointment in the position.